-The 3D Design A-level course enables students to explore a wide range of materials and processes to create 3-dimensional outcomes.
-These can be decorative or functional pieces and students are encouraged to experiment and problem solve.
-Starting points include nature, architectural and man-made structures.
+The 3D Design A Level course enables students to explore a wide range of materials and processes to create 3-dimensional outcomes.
+The outcomes can be decorative or functional pieces and students are encouraged to experiment and problem solve.
+Likewise, starting points include nature, architectural and man-made structures.
 Further studies may also include shape, form, surface and texture.

-Students are encouraged to become fully involved in the design process and to be open minded to manipulating new materials.
-All practical work is underpinned by critical and contextual studies and students are asked to research, record and annotate from a wide range of sources.
+Students will be encouraged to become fully involved in the design process and to be open-minded when manipulating new materials.
+All practical work is underpinned by critical and contextual studies.
+Students research, record and annotate from a wide range of sources.
 Students will work in a wide variety of materials including paper, card, wood, metal, glass, plaster, clay and wire.
-Final outcomes may be architectural, lighting, body adornment, sculpture, furniture, set design, product design and 3D design.
+After that, the final outcomes may be architectural, lighting, body adornment, sculpture, furniture, set design, product design and 3D design.

 Course Entry Requirements

 Any Art & Design GCSE Grade 4 or a Technology GCSE Grade 4 including; Resistant Materials, Product Design, Graphic Products, Textiles or equivalent.
 If you haven’t studied Art, no problem, just come and speak to one of the tutors about the A Level 3D design course.